inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 The next step is to set the sources of your project so that it knows, where to get its required modules from.

-1. Locate the project/module that you want to work on from Gitlab.
+1. Find the module you want to work on
 2. Copy the SSH URL by clicking on the ``CLONE`` button.
 3. In your vs code, open the ``project.yml`` file and under ``repo:``, add the copied line there but keep in mind to replace the name of a specific module with a place holder, like below example: